lightward/mechanic-tasks/docs/maintain-a-collection-of-recently-purchased-products/README.md

 Provide this task with ID of a manual collection, which you've configured to be manually sorted. ([Learn how to find the collection ID.](https://help.usemechanic.com/en/articles/2946120-how-do-i-find-an-id-for-a-product-collection-order-or-something-else))

 [YouTube: Watch the development video!](https://youtu.be/89rxU1D5tFM)

+## Installing this task

+Find this task [in the library at usemechanic.com](https://usemechanic.com/task/maintain-a-collection-of-recently-purchased-products), and use the "Try this task" button.
+Or, import [this task's JSON export](../../tasks/maintain-a-collection-of-recently-purchased-products.json) – see [Importing and exporting tasks](https://docs.usemechanic.com/article/505-importing-and-exporting-tasks) to learn how imports work.

+## Contributions

+Found a bug?
+Got an improvement to add?
+Start here: [../../CONTRIBUTING.md](../../CONTRIBUTING.md).